ubilabs/google-maps-react-hooks/library/docs/GoogleMapsProvider.md

 _Example:_

-The `mapContainer` will be passed to the `GoogleMapProvider` in the following way:
+The `mapContainer` will be passed to the `GoogleMapsProvider` in the following way:

 ```TypeScript
 function App() {